Dr. Mark Herrmann

 Pacific Fishery Management Council.

-Prior to becoming Dean, Dr. Herrmann was the SOM Interim and Associate Dean.
-Dr. Herrmann
+Prior to becoming Dean, Dr. Herrmann was the CBSM Interim and Associate Dean.
+Dr.

-has been with the School of Management for 29 years.
+Herrmann has been with the College of Business and Security Management for over 30

-As Dean, Mark supervises the various SOM academic programs.
-Under his leadership, SOM has continued to meet the rigorous standards set forth
+As Dean, Mark supervises the various CBSM academic programs.
+Under his leadership, CBSM has continued to meet the rigorous standards set forth

 by the professional education community and continues to achieve premier business